RaymondLZhou/image-based-recommender/README.md

 Coming soon.

-* Tuebingen with Hokusai, Munch, Picasso
+* Tubingen with Hokusai, Munch, Picasso
 * Dog with NASA
 * Kenobi with Turner
 * Cat with Kandinsky